To travel for University business

 - phone: 303 694-8744 toll-free: 1 855 462-8885

-If you buy an airline ticket yourself online, you must have a quote from Christopherson Business Travel to prove that you got a better deal.
-If not, you can’t be reimbursed.
-You won’t be reimbursed until the trip is finished.
-Never use a CU travel card to pay for an online ticket.
+If you buy an airline ticket online not using Concur or Christopherson, you will need to have a quote from Concur or Christopherson to prove that you got a better price.
+If you do not get a quote, you can’t be reimbursed.
+Never use your CU travel card to pay for airfare.

-When you get back, promptly give all receipts to your Accounting Technician.
-She will prepare a reimbursement report for you in Concur.
-If reimbursement does not happen within 90 days, you will be charged income tax on the reimbursement per IRS rules.
+When you get back, promptly give all receipts to your Accounting Specialist who will prepare a reimbursement report for you in Concur.
+If reimbursement does not happen within 90 days, you will be charged income tax on your reimbursement per IRS rules.
+So please be diligent about turning in your receipts and requesting reimbursement.
 If you are being reimbursed by a third party for some or all of your travel expenses, please let your Accounting Technician know before you travel.

 Special insurance and travel assistance is available to you through the CU system.
 Read more.